mysterycodesociety/sheql-start/google_authentication.md

 1. Google redirects the user back to our server, with a one-time code.
 Because Google sent the user back, we know `the user is authenticated.`  But we may not know which user.
 1. The code we get back is good only once.
 We can use it to request a longer-lived access token that is specific to that user.
 We need to be careful with access tokens, as anyone who has them can use them.
 We also receive a refresh token that we can use to get a new access token when the access token expires.
 1. Once we have the access token, we can request any additional information.
 We will need to access the user's email (so we know who they are), and we might also want their name or maybe their profile picture.
 1. So many trips!
 Now that we the information we want, we can store it in a session, which you can think of as temporary storage on the server that is specific to a particular user.
 It is not in our ActiveRecord database.
 Sinatra generates a random key and sends it back to the user in a cookie.
-Every time the user sends a request to your server, the cookies is sent back with the request.
+Every time the user sends a request to your server, the cookie is sent back with the request.
 And if the server can match the cookie's key with any saved keys, the server knows which user it is (and that they authenticated already), and the server can access the information we saved into session storage.

 ## Cloud 9 URL
 On Cloud 9, run your sinatra server using `rake serve` and copy the domain of the server as run on Cloud 9.
 Keep it handy.
 We will need it.